OpenSWE1R/swe1r-re/Getting-Started.md

 [[Webdemo download links can be found here|Game Versions]].
 Its md5sum should be `f5c003fa7f7f6b0dc4b10f5e1d89c293`.

 3. Find "cabextract" for your platform.
-It is available on most platforms package manager, but [can also be downloaded from it's official website](https://www.cabextract.org.uk/).
+It is available on most platforms package manager, but [can also be downloaded from its official website](https://www.cabextract.org.uk/).

 4. Run `cabextract -L racerdemo.exe` to extract the games files.
 All files will automatically be converted to lowercase.
 You don't need "racerdemo.exe" anymore after this step, so it can be deleted.